 This article contains screenshots taken on a phone but the general look, feel, and functionality remains the same regardless of whether using a mobile device or web browser.

-Please Note: This article is for using the Receiving App with Purchasing & Inventory (formerly known as Adaco).
-For using it with Fourth's Inventory product, please see P2P&I - Receiving App
+Please note: This article is for using the Receiving App with Adaco (Purchasing & Inventory).
+For using it with Fourth's Inventory product, please see Inventory Restaurants Mobile: Receiving App

 Also see - Receiving app Video